 Traffic Safety Division.
-These include sobriety check points and saturation patrols, speed enforcement, and check compliance of safety belt laws.
-Law enforcement continues to implement activities related to Safe Routes to School.
+These include sobriety check points and saturation patrols, speed enforcement, and compliance checks of New Mexico safety belt laws.
+Law enforcement continues to implement activities related to Safe Routes to School (SRTS).

-The SFMPO law enforcement stakeholders participate in New Mexico's 100 Days and Nights of Summer Campaign 27 which is a NMDOT Traffic Safety Division enforcement program that focuses on DWI and distracted driving.
+The SFMPO law enforcement stakeholders participate in New Mexico's 100 Days and Nights of Summer Campaign27 which is a NMDOT Traffic Safety Division enforcement program that focuses on DWI and distracted driving.
 The NMDOT encourages local law enforcement agencies to conduct checkpoints and saturation patrols during a 100-day period from June through September.